-African Memory Photo Safaris offers photo safaris to experienced and amateur photographers as well as none photographers the opportunity to hone their skills, and learn new ones, during customised safari or special photo safaris in South Africa and in Namibia.
+African Memory Photo Safaris offers photographic safaris to experienced and amateur photographers as well as none photographers the opportunity to hone their skills, and learn new ones, during customised photographic safari in South Africa.

-Our Kruger National Park photo safaris takes place on a private reserve bordering on both of the famous Sabi Sands and Timbivati.
+Our Greater Kruger National Park photographic safaris takes place on a private reserve bordering on both of the famous Sabi Sands and Timbivati.
 The reserve has no fences allowing animals to roam freely.

-The breath-taking scenery of the Sabi Sands and the clean crisp blue backgrounds of Etosha provides the setting for photographers to develop their portfolio of wildlife photographs, while experiencing the best of Africa.
+The breath-taking scenery of African Memory big cat photographic destination provides the setting for photographers to develop their portfolio of wildlife photographs, while experiencing the best of Africa.

 African Memory will help amateur photographers out of auto mode, developing their creativity and ability to frame stunning photographs.
 For beginners, one lesson will be devoted to teaching some basic photographic principles; so that the memories you take home will reflect the reality of your experiences.
 Skilled wildlife photographers can opt out of this lesson.
-Photographers of all levels are welcome to join us on photographic safaris doing what we love best, to photograph big cat’s.
+Photographers of all levels are welcome to join me on photographic safaris doing what we love best, to photograph big cat’s.

-The professional photographer and qualified field guide, Douglas Carr, founded African Memory Photo Safaris in 2013 with the aim of offering photo safaris and private guided Namibian 4×4 overland tours.
+The professional photographer and qualified field guide, Douglas Carr, founded African Memory Photo Safaris in 2013 with the aim of offering photographic safaris to all photographic minded and wild life interested safari goers.